davidmaxxxy/davidmaxxxy/README.md

 ## 🙋‍♂️ Bio

-**Product Manager turned Software Engineer passionate about solving real-world problems through data-driven strategies and AI-powered solutions.**
+**Product Manager / Software Engineer passionate about solving real-world problems through data-driven strategies and AI-powered solutions.**

 Born and raised between 🇩🇪 Germany & 🇵🇱 Poland, I gained a unique perspective on both developed and developing economies.
 This experience ignited my passion for economics, business, and innovation as drivers of growth and prosperity.
 Constantly exchanging currencies 💶<>💷 also sparked my deep interest in finance, eventually leading me into the world of cryptocurrencies and fintech.